keras-team/keras/CONTRIBUTING.md

 1. If your PR introduces a change in functionality, make sure you start by opening an issue to discuss whether the change should be made, and how to handle it.
 This will save you from having your PR closed down the road!
 Of course, if your PR is a simple bug fix, you don't need to do that.

 2. Write the code.
 This is the hard part!
 We use PEP8 syntax conventions, but we aren't dogmatic when it comes to line length.
 Make sure your lines stay reasonably sized, though.
+To make your life easier, we recommend installing a PEP8 linter.

 3. Make sure any new function or class you introduce has proper docstrings.
 Make sure any code you touch still has up-to-date docstrings and documentation.